gamesbook/protograf/docs/source/core_shapes.rst

       - *height* - value of ``1.25`` cm set for the row height
       - *width* - value of ``1`` cm set for the column width
       - *cols* and *rows* - ``3`` columns wide by ``4`` rows high
-      - *stroke_width* - set to ``1`` point; this much thicker line makes
+      - *stroke_width* - set to ``1`` point; the thicker line makes
         the grid clearly visible
-      - *stroke* color of `gray` is a lighter color than default of black
+      - *stroke* -set to ``gray`` i.e. a lighter color than the default black

-        The grid now has a fixed row x column size, rather than being automatically calculated to fill up the page.
+      The grid now has a fixed "rows by columns" size, rather than being automatically calculated to fill up the page.

 ===== ======